greg-raven/Department-21/_posts/2013-11-25-where-to-retire.md

 You can retire to Phoenix, Arizona where …

 1. You are willing to park 3 blocks away because you found shade.
-2. You’ve experienced condensation on your buttocks from the hot water in the toilet bowl.
+2. You've experienced condensation on your buttocks from the hot water in the toilet bowl.
 3. You can drive for 4 hours in one direction and never leave town.
 4. You have over 100 recipes for Mexican food.
-5. You know that “dry heat” is comparable to what hits you in the face when you open your oven door.
+5. You know that "dry heat" is comparable to what hits you in the face when you open your oven door.
 6. The four seasons are: Tolerable, hot, really hot, and ARE YOU KIDDING ME??!!